zaydomar29/MVT-GARCH-SSM/Code/GARCH/Readme.md

 The GARCH folder contains the commands and functions needed to run a multivariate constant correlation GARCH(1,1) SSM model.
-The data generation process, generate a 4-d model, which corresponds to a similar analysis done in the manuscript, however, this can be changed as intended.
+The data generation process generates a 4-d model, which corresponds to a similar analysis done in the manuscript, however, this can be changed as intended.

+The R-script, step_by_step_guide.R, guides the user from model generation to estimation and residual analysis.

-Brief description of the functions.
+Brief description of some of the key functions.

 **MvtKalFiltGarch**
 Details: Computes the Kalman-filter from a state space model with a constant correlation GARCH(1,1) model. <br>